 Engineering shall remove them from the database.

-Engineering shall post the median as available for adoption in the field (on or before May 1), on the website and notify any neighborhood associations in the area.
+Engineering shall post the median as available for adoption in the field (on the website and notify any neighborhood associations in the area.

 If at the end of one season where no one has adopted the garden (December 1), Engineering shall notify the Alder that the garden is to be removed in the next growing season (June 1).